Pop Culture Madness!

 Jesse Owens set three world records and tied another in less than an hour at a Big Ten track meet in 1935- "the greatest 45 minutes ever in sport".

-The 1935 nobel peace prize was awarded to a German whistleblower, Carl von Ossietzky, who revealed their cladestine re-armament.
-In 1992 a German court upheld his conviction for treason & espionage.
+The 1935 Nobel Peace Prize was awarded to a German whistleblower, Carl von Ossietzky, who revealed their clandestine re-armament.
+In 1992, a German court upheld his conviction for treason & espionage.

 RIP, Scandals, Sad and Odd News

-Considering that the Schrödinger's Cat experiment was done in 1935, no matter what, the cat is now dead.
+Considering that the Schrödinger’s Cat experiment was done in 1935, the cat is now dead no matter what.

 Chinese Movie Star Ruan Lingyu died in 1935.
-Her funeral procession was 3 miles long and 3 women committed suicide during the event.
+Her funeral procession was 3 miles long, and three women committed suicide.

-In 1935, the Canadian government took custody of 5 identical quintuplets (Annette, Emilie, Yvonne, Cecile, and Marie Dionne) fearing they'd be exploited.
-By 1937, Canada had made them their largest tourist attraction where they starred in movies, product ads, had dolls made after them, and had 3,000 daily visitors in their exhibit.
+In 1935, the Canadian government took custody of 5 identical quintuplets (Annette, Emilie, Yvonne, Cecile, and Marie Dionne), fearing they’d be exploited.
+By 1937, Canada had made them their largest tourist attraction, where they starred in movies and product ads, had dolls made after them, and had 3,000 daily visitors in their exhibit.

 Airplane Celebrity Deaths: Will Rogers and Wiley Post, in Alaska.